veereshkatageri/doc-as-code/user_guide/source/introduction.rst

    * - :ref:`how-to_use_onboarding_template`
      - - To get hands-on experience
        - How to edit onboarding template
-       - what to do in order to include my docu
+       - What to do in order to include my docu
    * - :ref:`how-to_configure_doc_as_code_folder_structure`
-     - - to configure doc-as-code base from scratch
+     - - To configure doc-as-code base from scratch
-       - what to modify to build new doc-as-code base
+       - What to modify to build new doc-as-code base
    * - :ref:`how-to_configure_conanfile`
-     - - what to modify in conanfile
+     - - What to modify in conanfile
-       - standard attributes of conan
+       - Standard attributes of conan
-       - customized attributes
+       - Customized attributes
    * - :ref:`how-to_publish_documents`
      - - Rendering onboarding template to html
        - Publishing mechanism to confluence